EXPANDing "nature Photographer"

 Mindfulness and meditation are intended to help us fully drop into our lives.
 When we practice mindfulness, there are very real benefits:

-Don't feel you need equipment, clothes, apps, and/or a "guru" to guide you.
-In fact, if you're spending a lot of money on meditation, you are likely contributing to cultural appropriation since meditation is an Eastern concept that Westerners have co-opted to fit our consumer culture.
-It's not that Eastern forms of meditation can't be beneficial to Westerners, but be conscious of the impact.
-Be aware of who is benefiting and at what cost.
-If you feel you need more information, search "cultural appropriation" and, specifically, "cultural appropriation in the field of wellness."
+Don't feel you need equipment, clothes, and/or a "guru."
+Of course, we all need support and there will be reasons to offer gratitude in the forms of money, but if you're spending an excessive amount of money on meditation/spirituality or if you notice your collection of gear and "gurus" growing exponentially, you are likely contributing to cultural appropriation and spiritual materialism.
+Be conscious of the impact of your spiritual practices and be aware of who is benefiting at what cost.
+If you feel you need more information, search "cultural appropriation," specifically, "cultural appropriation in the field of wellness," and "spiritual materialism."

 If you become aware that you are causing or have caused harm, it's not too late to turn it around!
-Quit the practice, confront your privilege, clarify your intentions, make amends, and do better moving forward.
+Quit the practice, re-focus your intentions, make amends, and do better moving forward.

 Since the terms mindfulness and meditation are abstract concepts, here are a few ways one might describe the experience.